strakacher21/vrcfox-2.3_body_and_cloth_edition/README.md

 > [!WARNING]
 To properly export the model from blender to unity, you must use the export script attached to blender (otherwise it will ‘fade’ [exports colors type ‘SRGB‘, instead of ‘LINEAR‘] the model and export the clothes to unity incorrectly[without combining meshes and blendshapes]).
 Clicking the '▶' button will export the model to Unity.

 The Unity project has a prefab model, as well as two scenes for PC and Quest&IOS.
-All prefab changes go into changing the scene. Аlso includes a script [[AnimatorWizard (av3-animator-as-code)]](https://github.com/hai-vr/av3-animator-as-code) that allows you to easily customise facial expressions, player preferences and face tracking features.
+All prefab changes go into changing the scene. Аlso includes a script [AnimatorWizard (av3-animator-as-code)](https://github.com/hai-vr/av3-animator-as-code) that allows you to easily customise facial expressions, player preferences and face tracking features.
 You can disable some features to save on VRChat settings, or add your own combinations of shapes for facial expressions, shape customisation, clothing switching, face tracking, etc.
 ### Avatar Features
-- Created FaceTracking (FT).
-- Added [OSCmooth](https://github.com/regzo2/OSCmooth) for better face tracking.
+- Created FaceTracking (FT) and added [OSCmooth](https://github.com/regzo2/OSCmooth) for better face tracking (and for better Ears Back [FT]).
 - Numerous body prefs have been created (also applies to clothing).
-- A ‘face builder‘ was created.
+- A ‘face builder [Debugger]‘ was created.
 In essence, it is a manual FT control, just like the ‘eye control‘.
 It is also conventionally a part-time debugger.
 - A collection of faces for different facial expressions without using FT.
-- Different finger expressions on each hand.
+- Different hand poses on each hand.
 - Animation of idle tail (tail WAG) as desired by the user.
 You can also disable floor/leg colliders in the menu for it.
 - Idle poses for standing still and lying down.
 - Facial Expressions (A setting that enables/disables linking facial expressions to hand positions when enabled).
-- Lipsync (The parameter that enables/disables it)
+- Lipsync (The parameter that enables/disables it).
 - The sound of pressing on the nose, as well as the reaction of the avatar's face to the approach of another avatar's hand.
 - It is possible to disable ’Facial expressions’ and ’Pet expressions’ in the game.
 - The ‘anim base’ controller, which fixes the ‘crab’ movement bug when the stick angle is small to normal.
 - The ‘anim sitting‘  controller allows FBT users to move their legs when they are sitting on something (such as a chair).
-- The ears move from the position of the eyelids [for FT and turn on at the user's request].
+- The ears move from the position of the eyelids (for FT and turn on at the user's request).
 - The rest is small stuff :D
-### Performans Rating
+### Performans Rating for VRChat
 >**PC: Excellent**<br>
 >**Android&IOS: Good**<br>
 >___